Bira/octopus-carnival/_posts/2021-03-06-spaceplane.md

 ### Attempt 3: Cheating with Optional Rules.

 We've run up against one of the harsh realities of the Spaceships design rules.
-Using only TL7-8 chemical rockets, you simply can't make a SSTO vehicle with less than 17 fuel tanks.
+Using only TL7-8 chemical rockets, you simply can't make an orbit-capable vehicle with less than 17 fuel tanks.
 A traditional disposable rocket can be modeled with 1 chemical rocket system, 17 fuel tanks, and an upper stage with an SM 2 smaller than the rocket itself.
-This upper stage has the armor, and the discarded lower stage burns up on re-entry.
+This upper stage has the armor needed by a streamlined craft, and the discarded lower stage burns up on re-entry.
 Our spaceplane faces some trouble because it needs to include that armor system itself, leaving us 1 fuel tank short.

 The only way we can make it work is by pulling in an optional rule from GURPS Spaceships 7 p.
 4: Smaller Systems.
 By shrinking both our cargo bay and control